Decoupling Task-Solving and Output Formatting in LLM Generation: Introduction

+In this paper, we introduce \framework, a framework that explicitly decouples format adherence from task reasoning, allowing LLMs to focus solely on problem-solving while introducing an auxiliary module to guarantee format adherence.
+Specifically, it leverages the modularity of existing controllable text generation methods (e.g. GeLaTo~\citep{gelato}, Ctrl-G~\citep{ctrlg}) and delegates format adherence to a dedicated Format Estimation Module (FEM) that continuously estimates the final format compliance and reweighs each next-token distribution to guide generation.

+While this work builds upon GeLaTo~\citep{gelato} and Ctrl-G~\citep{ctrlg}, it is, to our knowledge, the first framework that introduces explicit separation of task solving and format adherence to preserve LLMs' full potential.
+Moreover, naively applying existing methods leads to degraded performance, due to their limited compatibility with instruction-tuned LLMs and computational bottlenecks when handling complex templates.
+To this end, we introduce three innovations: (1) instruction-aware distillation to capture task-oriented behaviors; (2) a flexible trie algorithm for efficient automata construction; and (3) HMM state pruning to accelerate inference.

-To assess \framework's effectiveness in handling tasks of different natures, including reasoning and multi-phrase templates adherence, we test the framework on three different tasks: mathematical reasoning, LLM-as-a-judge evaluation, and generative event argument extraction.
-Experiment results show that \framework is able to improve overall task performance through multiple aspects: 1) improving the format satisfaction rate, 2) encouraging more natural and flexible integration of format in the output, and 3) allowing LLM to concentrate on task solving without the burden of format following.
-Our contributions are as follow:\footnote{Code and model weights will be released upon paper acceptance.}
+To assess \framework's effectiveness across diverse constraint types, we evaluate it on three distinct tasks: mathematical reasoning, event argument extraction, and LLM-as-a-judge.
+Experiments demonstrate that \framework consistently improves overall task performance, driven by: (1) guaranteeing 100\% format compliance; (2) enabling more natural, context-aware format integration; and (3) freeing the LLM to concentrate on reasoning without the cognitive burden of formatting.

-\setlist{nolistsep} \begin{itemize}[topsep=0.1em, itemsep=0.1em, leftmargin=16pt] \item We propose a framework to separate format compliance from task-solving to enhance overall performance of LLMs on various tasks through the use of a tractable probabilistic model. \item Our framework achieves high efficiency and effectiveness through technical innovations, including instruction-aware distillation, a flexible trie-building algorithm, and HMM state pruning. \item We secure improved task performance on multiple tasks compared to baseline methods, observing relative gains ranging from 1.0\% to 6.0\% , and provide an analysis of \framework's steering process with insights into its parameter setup from an entropy perspective. \end{itemize}
+Our contributions are as follows: \setlist{nolistsep} \begin{itemize}[topsep=0.1em, itemsep=0.1em, leftmargin=16pt] \item We propose a novel decoding framework that uses a Format Estimation Module to explicitly decouple format adherence from task solving, preserving the LLM's reasoning capabilities while enforcing strict constraints. \item We introduce three technical innovations---instruction-aware distillation, flexible trie construction, and HMM state pruning---that induce minimal computational overhead and render the \framework framework practical for real-world deployment. \item We demonstrate consistent performance gains across diverse benchmarks, supported by a detailed analysis of the steering mechanism and entropy-based control dynamics. \end{itemize}